Structure and computability of preimages in the Game of Life: Corollaries

 Conversely, if $\tau(x_S)$ has a $g$-preimage $y \in \{0,1\}^{\Z^2}$, then by commutation we have $f(h(y)) = x_S$, showing $S$ is satisfiable. \end{proof}

 \begin{theorem} The set of orphans for $g$ is coNP-complete. \end{theorem}

-\begin{proof} This is trivially in NP.
-NP-hardness follow from Theorem~\ref{thm:FinitePreimageNPC} and \cite[Theorem~3]{SaTo22}, which states that if a rectangular pattern is padded with a thickness-4 border of dead cells and this padded pattern is not an orphan for $g$, then the extension to an infinite configuration by dead cells admits a $g$-preimage.
-Alternatively, it can be proved as a finitary version of Theorem~\ref{thm:FinitePreimageNPC}. \end{proof}
+\begin{proof} Determining whether a finite pattern has a preimage is clearly in NP.
+As for hardness, if a rectangular pattern is padded with a thickness-4 border of dead cells and this padded pattern is not an orphan for $g$, then the extension to an infinite configuration by dead cells admits a $g$-preimage \cite[Theorem~3]{SaTo22}.
+By Theorem~\ref{thm:FinitePreimageNPC}, the latter condition is NP-hard.
+Alternatively, hardness can be proved directly as a finitary version of Theorem~\ref{thm:FinitePreimageNPC}. \end{proof}

 \begin{theorem} Given a subshift of finite type $Y$, we can effectively compute $m, n \in \N$ and an $m \times n$-periodic configuration $x \in \{0,1\}^{\Z^2}$ such that the system $(g^{-1}(x), m\Z \times n\Z)$ admits $Y$ as a split factor. \end{theorem}